If you are trying to choose the best software to help you automate IT and other business processes,

 If you are considering the purchase of an automation platform, here are some issues you need to consider:

 You need to start realizing the benefit of automation immediately.
 You can't afford to hire script developers, and you don't have time to train your people on an entirely new set of skills.
 You need to procure automation software that does not require your people to learn a new programming language.
-Consequently, you need "no code" automation software that provides drag-and-drop, fill-in-the-blank, plain-English tools for comprehensive automation and possibly even contract management software.
+Consequently, you need "no code" automation software that provides drag-and-drop, fill-in-the-blank, plain-English tools for comprehensive automation.

 You need software that bridges the gap between IT's physical assets - the servers, applications, systems, and networks - and your business processes.
 Leading software packages include components that allow people to design workflows, or flow charts, of business processes.
 This greatly helps in understanding current-state business processes and how they will be automated, as well as communicating the desired changes to other team members or non-technical users outside of IT.
 The best automation packages provide a graphic mechanism for enhanced collaboration as well as tools for managing collaboration between team members.